PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 Upon failure to connect to PSGallery, the cmdlets should retrieve status from a well known REST API and return a more descriptive error message to the user.

+### Open Sourcing the module

+In order to open source PowerShellGet 3.0 we will fork the current PowerShellGet repo, rename it as PowerShellGet2, and use the existing PowerShellGet repo as the primary support and development contact for PowerShellGet 3+.

 ## Alternate Proposals and Considerations